Coming This Spring -

-On April 9th, 10th grade students will participate in our first 10th Grade Career Fair during 1st and 2nd period.
-Adults from our school community have volunteered to stage mock job interviews with small groups of students.
+Sophomores will participate in our second annual 10th Grade Career interview Fair.
+Volunteers from our school community will stage mock job interviews with small groups of students.
 Students will complete a sample job application, dress professionally, and be able to sign up for two career interviews from a list of possible careers.
 One student from each group interview will “get the job” and be invited to attend a “power lunch” with other job winners as well as faculty and administration.

 When students have a sense of the work world and what type of work they might like, many important connections between school, college, and career become clearer.
-In addition to using YourPlanForCollege, students and families are encouraged to:
+Students and families are encouraged to:

-A Job Shadow is an excused absence from school to allow a student to visit a employer and spend time with an employee.
+A Job Shadow is an opportunity for a to student visit an employer and spend time with an employee on the job.
 A Job Shadow Packet must be completed.
 Copies are also available in the Guidance office.
 The packet helps students coordinate the visit, interview the employee during the day, reflect on the experience, and send a thank you.

 - Use the Massachusetts Career Information System (http://masscis.intocareers.org).